elf4j/elf4j/README.md

 ## User Stories

 1. As an application developer, I want to program logs of my application against an API, so that I can choose or change the actual logging implementation at the deployment time without code change.
-2. As a logging Service Provider of the
-   Java [Service Provider Framework](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html), I want to have a [Service Provider Interfaces (SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) definition I can implement, so that my independent logging framework can be discovered and used by any ELF4J API application at the deployment time.
+2. As a logging service provider, I want to have a Service Provider Interfaces [(SPI)](https://docs.oracle.com/javase/tutorial/sound/SPI-intro.html) definition, so that, by implementing such SPI, my independent logging service framework can be chosen and used by the client application at its deployment time.

 ## Prerequisite